tomxslo/GUI_recording/README.md

 #Program for easier recording with StreamCapture

 ###News:
-- First beta program releaase
+- First beta program release

 ###Features:
 - GUI for recording with StreamCapture